Applying to get removed from the sex offender registry for young people

 This is only possible with respect to certain offences which will be specified in Schedule 5 of the Act.
 The circumstances under which one will be given and also what needs to be established will be contained within section 11B of the Act.

-A Court may exempt a person from registration if satisfied on the balance of probabilities that
+When applying to get removed from the sex offender registry, a Court may exempt a person from registration if satisfied on the balance of probabilities that

 (a) at all times during the commission of the specified offence any victim of the offence is of or over the age of 14 years; or any person depicted or described in any material to which the offence relates is of or over the age of 14 years; and